Lectures

 Topics Covered:

-- From Mean to Distribution
+- From Expected to Distributional Reinforcement Learning

 -

-Lecture 11 - LLM-based Agentic Systems
+Lecture 12 - Agentic Systems

-tl;dr: This lecture explores the transition from static Large Language Models (LLMs) to autonomous agents that can reason, use tools, and interact with the world
+tl;dr: This lecture explores the transition from static Large Language Models (LLMs) to autonomous agents that can reason, use tools, and interact with the world.

 [slides]